CD-ROM

-A CD-ROM (/ˌsiːdiːˈrɒm/, compact disc read-only memory) is a type of read-only memory consisting of a pre-pressed optical compact disc that contains data.
-Computers can read—but not write or erase—CD-ROMs.
+A CD-ROM (/ˌsiːdiːˈrɒm/, compact disc read-only memory) is a type of read-only memory consisting of a pre-pressed optical compact disc that contains data computers can read, but not write or erase.
 Some CDs, called enhanced CDs, hold both computer data and audio with the latter capable of being played on a CD player, while data (such as software or digital video) is only usable on a computer (such as ISO 9660 format PC CD-ROMs).

 During the 1990s and early 2000s, CD-ROMs were popularly used to distribute software and data for computers and fifth generation video game consoles.
-DVD started to replace it in these roles starting in the early 2000s.
+DVDs as well as downloading started to replace CD-ROMs in these roles starting in the early 2000s, and the use of CD-ROMs for commercial software is now rare.

 History

 The earliest theoretical work on optical disc storage was done by independent researchers in the United States including David Paul Gregg (1958) and James Russel (1965–1975).
 In particular, Gregg's patents were used as the basis of the LaserDisc specification that was co-developed between MCA and Philips after MCA purchased Gregg's patents, as well as the company he founded, Gauss Electrophysics.
 The LaserDisc was the immediate precursor to the CD, with the primary difference being that the LaserDisc encoded information through an analog process whereas the CD used digital encoding.

-Key work to digitize the optical disc was performed by Toshi Doi and Kees Schouhamer Immink during 1979–1980, who worked on a taskforce for Sony and Phillips.
-The result was the Compact Disc Digital Audio (CD-DA), defined on 1980.
+Key work to digitize the optical disc was performed by Toshi Doi and Kees Schouhamer Immink during 1979–1980, who worked on a taskforce for Sony and Philips.
+The result was the Compact Disc Digital Audio (CD-DA), defined in 1980.
 The CD-ROM was later designed as an extension of the CD-DA, and adapted this format to hold any form of digital data, with an initial storage capacity of 553 MB.
 Sony and Philips created the technical standard that defines the format of a CD-ROM in 1983, in what came to be called the Yellow Book.
 The CD-ROM was announced in 1984 and introduced by Denon and Sony at the first Japanese COMDEX computer show in 1985.
-In November, 1985, several computer industry participants including Microsoft, Philips, Sony, Apple and Digital Equipment Corporation met to create a specification to define a file system format for CD-ROMs.
+The first CD-ROM drive released to the public, the CM 100, was introduced in July 1985 by Philips.
+In November 1985, several computer industry participants, including Microsoft, Philips, Sony, Apple and Digital Equipment Corporation, met to create a specification to define a file system format for CD-ROMs.
 The resulting specification, called the High Sierra format, was published in May 1986.
 It was eventually standardized, with a few changes, as the ISO 9660 standard in 1988.
-One of the first CD-ROM products to be made available to the public was the Grolier Academic Encyclopedia, presented at the Microsoft CD-ROM Conference in March 1986.
+One of the first products to be made available to the public on CD-ROM was the Grolier Academic Encyclopedia, presented at the Microsoft CD-ROM Conference in March 1986.